 Sometimes the cheapest option isn’t the best one.
+For example, purchasing an old car might not be the most cost-effective solution!
 Assess quality and go for the item you can afford.

-You can pick up some cracking things second hand.
+You can pick up some cracking things second-hand items on sites such as Preloved.
 But there are also things for sale that have seen better days.
 So with that in mind, be picky and make sure you try to only buy things that are in good condition.

 6) You can reuse everything

 Of course it’s important to determine if you can use something in a different way, before committing to a purchase.
 For example, instead of throwing our baby box away, I found an alternative use.
 However, sometimes you can pour too much time and energy into an item that just needs replacing.
 You’ve got to know when to admit defeat.

 7) Buying in the sale saves you money